-There is certainly no shortage of options when it comes to food for your dog.
+There is certainly no shortage of options when it comes to dog food for your dog.
 With the variety of brands and advertising out there, it’s often difficult to choose what the most suitable option for your dog is.

-In the recent years there has been a surge in wet, fresh and of course raw feeding.
+In the recent years, there has been a surge in wet, fresh and of course raw feeding.
 In this article we will be looking at the pros and cons of some of the more natural options.

-What about Wet Food?
+What about Wet dog food?

-Wet Foods have been losing some market share over the years but they remain a popular choice.
+Wet dog foods have been losing some market share over the years but they remain a popular choice.
 They most often come in tins, trays, pouches and chubb rolls.

-Raw Foods - are they for you?
+Raw Dog Foods - are they for you?

-Many raw feeders prepare their own diets for their dog’s but a growing number of companies are developing pre-prepared complete raw` foods, usually in the form of frozen blocks or nuggets, which provide all of the benefits of raw feeding with all the convenience of a conventional dog food.
+Many raw feeders prepare their own diets for their dog’s but a growing number of companies are developing pre-prepared complete raw dog foods, usually in the form of frozen blocks or nuggets, which provide all of the benefits of raw feeding with all the convenience of a conventional dog food.

-However, since no preservatives are added and since the food hasn't been sterilised like standard wet foods, fresh foods don't stay fresh for as long as we have come to expect from our pet foods.
+However, since no preservatives are added and since the dog food hasn't been sterilised like standard wet dog food, fresh dog foods don't stay fresh for as long as we have come to expect from our pet foods.
 For this reason, fresh pet foods need to be kept refrigerated even when sealed.
-In the fridge they typically last up to 14 days from the date of manufacture but they can also be frozen and defrosted later before feeding.
+In the fridge, fresh dog foods typically last up to 14 days from the date of manufacture but they can also be frozen and defrosted later before feeding.

 What's right for you?

 With so many options available, it's easy to see how many pet owners feel overwhelmed by it all.
-Every type of food described above has its own pros and cons and no one category is 'best' for all dogs or all owners.
+Every type of dog food described above has its own pros and cons and no one category is 'best' for all dogs or all owners.
 While you will certainly encounter all sorts of opinions about what you should feed, the final decision has to come down to what's best for you (personal preferences, budget, convenience, ethical considerations etc) and your dog (their individual health and their personal preference).

 If you enjoyed this article, why not read: